MY downtown Houston Part One

 Houston, TX 77003

-In my past life, I’d seen the colorfully painted walls as I drove here and there in the downtown area but never took the time to stop and take a look.
-This day, I decided to take a look.
+In my past life, I’d seen the colorfully painted walls as I drove here and there in the downtown area, but never stopped and looked.
+Today, I decided to take a look.
 There are painted murals all over Houston.

-I discovered that one of the best places to see graffiti art is Houston’s East Downtown section (EaDo).
+I discovered that Houston’s East Downtown section is one of the best places to see graffiti art (EaDo).
 Once Houston’s Chinatown, this area displays bright, colorful murals on old building walls that pay tribute to all things Houston.
-Murals like these can be found all over the city too, not just here.
+Murals like these can be found all over the city, too, not just here.

-I didn’t talk with them long because the paint fumes were very strong!
-However, I did feel about ten years younger after having a conversation with such hip young artists!
-As I got back in my car with my creaking knees I instantly became my real age again.
+I didn’t talk with them long because the paint fumes were potent!
+However, I did feel about ten years younger after conversing with such hip young artists!
+As I returned to my car with my creaking knees, I instantly became my real age again.

 More murals I discovered in the downtown Houston area